 - The skin retains the texture, wrinkles, and other major blemishes

-- The result does not even remotely resemble Gaussian Blur which parametrically averages pixels to smooth the differences and results in plastic look
+- The result does not even remotely resemble Gaussian Blur which parametrically averages pixels to smooth the differences and results in a plastic look

 - Whereas the desired result is “de-emphasized differences”